llm-bible/llm-bible.github.io/_publications/teney2017tips.markdown

 bibkey: teney2017tips
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1708.02711"}
-tags: ['Multimodal Models', 'Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'Fine-Tuning', 'Applications', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Attention Mechanism', 'Multimodal Models']
 ---
 This paper presents a state-of-the-art model for visual question answering (VQA), which won the first place in the 2017 VQA Challenge.
 VQA is a task of